See our What’s New page for upcoming events.

-Works-in-Progress: In these Institute-wide gatherings, members share their work and receive feedback.
+Monthly Programs: In these Institute-wide gatherings, members share their work and, if desired, receive feedback.
 Presentations might include a paper to be delivered at a conference, an outline of a longer work, a draft of a chapter or article, a performance, a rough cut of a video, or even an idea looking for a format.
-(For examples of what members have been working on, see Member Profiles and News.)
+(See more information here.
+For examples of what members have been working on, see Member Profiles and News.)

 Study groups play an important role.
 We encourage lively, informal discussions.
 Each group has a coordinator, and meetings are held in members’ homes on a rotating basis.
 Members are welcome to form new groups according to their needs and interests.

 Seminars and conferences: On occasion, the Institute mounts seminars for its members, taught by one or several members or by invited speakers.
 We have sponsored and co-sponsored conferences of independent scholars, and we have assisted members in forming panels for history conferences.

 Other member events: We also organize special meetings, such as workshops on topics like publishing, orientations to various libraries and archives, and tours of places of historical interest.
 We have an annual potluck in the fall and an annual business meeting, with lunch and a program, in February.